 Can’t decide which type of mattress is best for you?
 Well, you don’t necessarily have to.

-Hybrids combine two, or sometimes even all three, materials to deliver the most versatile mattress.
-They have good contouring, support, temperature control and motion isolation.
-This is because they use the best of each mattress type to deliver a full complex.
+Hybrids combine two, or sometimes even all three of the most popular mattress materials in one bed.
+They have good contouring, support, temperature control, and motion isolation.
+This is because they use the best of each mattress type without the associated negatives.
+All hybrids have a coil core (usually wrapped coils) and 2-3 inches of memory foam or latex foam.

 So why isn’t everyone buying them?

 Well, for starters they are pricey.
-A high-quality hybrid mattress will cost you more than any other mattress type.
-This is due to the fact that they have to invest in multiple high-quality materials.
-Try and save on one and you end up with low quality mattress.
+A high-quality hybrid mattress will cost you more than almost any other mattress type because they contain a mix of high-quality materials.

 To top it all off, Amerisleep itself is an eco-friendly company.
 All their packaging is made from recyclable materials.
 While the mattresses are made from plant-based Castor oil.
 This reduces the amount of petroleum used which is far more sustainable.
 So all in all, both the company and the mattress score highly on our list.
 That is what makes Amerisleep AS1 truly the best mattress for stomach sleepers.